searching-sancaras-ISMIR22/in_search_of_sancaras/README.md

-## In Search of Sañcāras - Tradition Informed Repeated Melodic Pattern Discovery in Carnatic Music
+## In Search of Sañcāras - Tradition-Informed Repeated Melodic Pattern Discovery in Carnatic Music

 This repository contains the accompanying code for the ISMIR 2022 submission: